 But how can we stop?
 Conscious willpower is no match for this "visual crack" (as my friend Joy Livingwell3 put it).
 This stuff works at an unconscious level, going right into the deeper parts of your brain to make you procrastinate your important work and get in political arguments with random people from high school.

-I myself have been addicted to Facebook for many years.
+I myself was addicted to Facebook for many years.
 But after many unsuccessful attempts, I have finally developed an easy way to quit.
-So far, it has been very effective.
+It took only a few minutes and months later I am still Facebook free.

 Using Mindfulness to Extinguish Cravings